fiolj/sparta/doc/global.rst

   |image0|

   .. important:: Using the *gridcut* keyword with a cutoff >= 0.0 is only allowed if the grid cells owned by each processor are "clumped".
 If each processor's grid cells are "dispersed", then ghost cells cannot be created with a *gridcut* cutoff >= 0.0.
 		 Whenever ghost cells are generated, a warning to this effect will be triggered.
 At a later point when surfaces are read in or a simulation is performed, an error will result.
 The solution is to use the :ref:`balance_grid<command-balance-grid>` command to change to a clumped grid cell assignment.
-See :ref:`Section 6.8<howto-grids>` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.
+See :numref:`howto-grids` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.

   .. important:: If grid cells have already been defined via the :ref:`create_grid<command-create-grid>`, :ref:`read_grid<command-read-grid>`, or :ref:`read_restart<command-read-restart>` commands, when the *gridcut* cutoff is specified, then any ghost cell information that is currently stored will be erased.
 As discussed in the preceeding paragraph, a :ref:`balance_grid<command-balance-grid>` command must then be invoked to regenerate ghost cell information.
 If this is not done before surfaces are read in or a simulation is performed, an error will result.